azat-co/practicalnode/chapter8/chapter8.md

 5. Check an updated object by its ID
 6. Remove an object by its ID

-HTTP requests are a breeze with SuperAgent&#39;s chained functions, which we can put inside each test suite.
+HTTP requests are a breeze with Superagent&#39;s chained functions, which we can put inside each test suite.

-So, we start with dependencies:
+So, we start with dependencies and then have three Mocha statements:

 ```js
 const boot = require('../index.js').boot